Medical Leave Retaliation Lawyers in Orange County

 Put Your Case In Our Experienced Hands

 At Aegis Law Firm, we focus exclusively on employment law.
-Our Irvine retaliation attorneys have been fighting for workers’ rights since 2003.
+Our Orange County retaliation attorneys have been fighting for workers’ rights since 2003.
 We know how to build compelling cases that clearly demonstrate how our clients have been mistreated.
 You do not have to go through this alone.

 Call (800) 543-4829 today to schedule your free consultation.
 We take many cases on a contingency fee basis.